python/cpython/Doc/using/cmdline.rst

 .. cmdoption:: -u

    Force the stdout and stderr streams to be unbuffered.
-The stdin stream is always unbuffered.
+This option has no effect on the stdin stream.

    See also :envvar:`PYTHONUNBUFFERED`.